Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 A common theme among Seahawks players after a loss as stunning in its completeness as any in the Pete Carroll era is that the Los Angeles Rams simply wanted it more.

-“It just looked as though they were playing harder,” said quarterback Geno Smith after the Rams’ 30-13 win in the regular season opener for both games.
+“It just looked as though they were playing harder,” said quarterback Geno Smith after the Rams’ 30-13 win in the regular-season opener for both teams.

 It was a game Seattle led 13-7 at halftime before the Rams simply outclassed the Seahawks in every way imaginable in the second half, scoring on all five of their possessions while holding Seattle to just one first down on its five possessions — which came via a Rams penalty.